Inside (2007 film): Production

 Julien Maury and Alexandre Bustillo met each other through a mutual friend.
 After the meeting, Bustillo sent Maury a first draft of the script and Maury sent over some short films that he had worked on in the past.
 According to Maury, "The first idea with the story was to change the sex of the killer.
 In horror movies it’s always a guy chasing after young girls; it’s one of the clichés of the genre.
 So the first main idea was changing the identity of the bad guy.
 We wondered what was the motivation for a woman to hunt another woman?"
 The film was given a budget of 1.7 million Euros.

-Reception

-Inside received mostly positive reviews.
-Rotten Tomatoes reports a score of 85% based on 13 reviews, with an average rating of 7.61/10.